HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ her rooms were messy.”
+I am happy to learn you say “ reach to a reduced price.”

 ★★★★★